NeoResearch/neoresearch.github.io/_pages/about.md

 Community is welcome to join us as a [Public Member](https://github.com/orgs/NeoResearch/people) and participate in our [Discord Channel](https://discord.gg/gTEddmq).

-## Our team

-Contributors can be found at [NeoResearch public members](https://github.com/orgs/NeoResearch/people) Our team of contributors already counted with researchers and students from different levels of studies and backgrounds.

-**OptFrame current maintainers:**

-{% include feature_row %}

 ## Português

 Membros da América do Sul e América Latina estão especialmente convidados a fazer parte desta transformação tecnológica.